 Because our thoughts now have a place to go.

 This led her right into the Impetus demo.
-Actually was the nicest introduction we’ve ever received.
+Actually, it was the nicest introduction we’ve ever received.

 Bottom line’s this: the more enjoyable you can make your members’ experience, the more likely they are to want to remain on your board, which will only make it stronger.